anlbora/bankManagementSystem/README.md

-# bankManagementSystem
+# BANK MANAGEMENT SYSTEM
-The program is a banking management system for customers, handling account operations, deposits, withdrawals, and credit card activities like spending and repayment.
-It automates these processes to offer a seamless banking experience, helping users manage finances efficiently.
+The program serves as a comprehensive banking management system, allowing customers to manage their accounts, credit cards, and loans efficiently through a user-friendly interface.
+Each method corresponds to a specific banking operation, providing functionalities from account creation to money transfers and credit management.